Identifying Functions &

 Ok... let's try a few practice problems!

-Directions: Using the vertical line test, determine if the relation is a function.
+Directions: For each problem below, determine if the relation is a function.

 1.